Cycletouring the

 By all reports this one is miles better than

 anything you can buy!
-Not surprisingly it is the
+Not surprisingly as it is the

 work of a Cyclist!